RockieRaheem/PaySmile/DEMO_SCRIPT.md

 ## 🎬 **SCENE 2: Introducing PaySmile (0:45 - 1:30)**

-### Visual: PaySmile Logo → App Interface
+### Visual: PaySmile Logo → App Interface → PWA Install

 **Narrator:**

 > "Meet PaySmile - where small payments create big smiles.
 >
-> PaySmile is a blockchain-powered mobile app built on Celo that turns your everyday transactions into community impact.
+> PaySmile is a Progressive Web App built on Celo's mobile-first blockchain.
+You can install it right on your phone, just like a native app.
+No app store needed.
 >
 > Here's how it works:
 >